ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 ---------------------------

 When the autopilot refuses to arm it sends a STATUSTEXT MAVLink message to the GCS explaining why it is refusing.
-The possible reasons why the autopilot can refuse to arm are:
+Some possible reasons why the autopilot can refuse to arm are (See the :ref:`common-prearm-safety-checks` topic for more information):

 -  **barometer not healthy**.
 This is very rare.
 If it happens repeatedly then you may have a barometer hardware fault.